 However, when it’s his turn to “cook”, he banks on the local restaurants in his neighborhood—opting for some Mexican, Chinese or Korean takeout.

 Wealth management at Farber

-Luckily, Nigel’s family values fit in perfect with the Farber culture, and he’s excited to contribute to the success of Farber’s wealth management practice.
+Luckily, Nigel’s family values fit in perfect with the B. Riley Farber culture, and he’s excited to contribute to the success of Farber’s wealth management practice.

 Meet more Faces of Farber.